Last Updated on 11 September, 2023 by Samuelsson

 Unlike day traders who spend all day on their trading screen, monitoring and analyzing the price charts on the lower timeframes, swing traders only need to check the charts at the end of the trading day (or every 4 hours when a trade setup is in sight).
 If you’re a new trader, you may want to become a swing trader, especially if you want to trade part-time while keeping your 9-5 job.

-What do swing traders look for in the market?
+What do swing traders look for when swing trading the market?

 Swing traders look for opportunities to make money from small price moves.
 As you know, the price doesn’t move in a straight line, instead, it moves as a wave with up and down swings.
 The swings that move in the direction of the overall trend are normally big and prolonged compared to the opposite swings, and they are called the impulse waves.
 The swings that move in the opposite direction to the trend are called corrective waves or pullbacks, or retracements.